 The first version of the TLC was formed in 2016 by a group of radicals who sought out methods of mutual self-education around technology, and met regularly in Brooklyn.
 None of us were formally trained technologists; none of us have ever held computer science degrees.
 Many of the traditional techniques of and environments offering technology education felt alienating to us.

 From 2016 to 2019, TLC members dispersed into a number of community projects, but the need to offer high quality technology education to groups and individuals engaged in radical, grassroots, and non-profit community projects remained.
 Today, the TLC serves both to offer exceptional Information Technology (IT) educational opportunities at a much lower cost than traditional computer courses, and as a means to provide supplementary funding for the existent activist projects that grew out of the first version of the TLC in the mid 2010’s.

 In keeping with our original mission, the TLC is especially in service to people who might identify themselves as being “outsiders” to the mainstream “tech world.”
 That is, those folks who have either never been tech workers or who have otherwise felt at odds with the general culture of technocapitalism, its tech bros, and its monocultural intentions.

 The goal of the TLC is to provide its students with the knowledge and abilities to in turn provide for their communities, especially as it relates to liberating their communities from corporate overseers in order to own and operate their own information and communications infrastructure.
-Our students already assist in the organization of projects like Food Not Bombs, community gardens, Copwatch, and other projects that help build collective power.
+Our students assist in the organization of activist work like abortion access and reproductive rights, local Food Not Bombs and Copwatch chapters, anti-surveillance organizing, and other efforts that help build collective power.
 At TLC, students learn how to extend and enhance the existing capabilities of their projects and communities using free, open, and increasingly ubiquitous digital technologies.